Western Meadows Glamping – Dog-friendly glamping in Cornwall

 An extra wonderful welcome was a plate of fresh scones, jam and cream, and a pint of milk to make tea.
 We were all set to go for our Cornish glamping adventure!

-Dog-friendly glamping at Western Meadows Glamping in Cornwall
+Dog-friendly glamping in Cornwall at Western Meadows Glamping

-Western Meadows Glamping offers dog-friendly camping, with four-legged friends welcome to wander in the field under close supervision from their owners.
+Western Meadows Glamping offers dog-friendly glamping, with four-legged friends welcome to wander in the field under close supervision from their owners.
 Tin Box Dog brought her own bed and bowl, and as long as she didn’t venture near the human beds or seats was most welcome in our safari tent too.

 All three glamping tents here are dog-friendly.
 After a quick sniff around, Tin Box Dog seemed quite happy with her new temporary home.
 Should we have needed dog-sitters the owners could recommend some for us.